HillaryDanan/abstraction-intelligence/README.md

 The framework is offered as a research program, not a finished theory.
 Key unresolved issues:

+- **The four-component decomposition:** Why stabilization, discretization, binding, and structural decoupling specifically?
+Are these independent dimensions or derivably related?
+Alternative decompositions should be tested.
 - **Operationalizing embeddedness:** What counts as sufficient action-consequence contingency?
-Does conversational interaction qualify?
-What’s the threshold?
-- **Compositionality thresholds:** At what point does partial compositionality become “genuine” abstraction?
-Is there a phase transition or continuous graduation?
-Where do learned embeddings (which compress *and* compose to a degree) fall?
+If language itself constitutes an environment with action-consequence structure—and arguably it does—then predicting Stage 4 ceilings in LLMs becomes harder to test.
+What would distinguish “insufficiently embedded” from “embedded in language”?
+- **Compositionality thresholds:** The framework proposes generative vs. interpolative composition as a candidate boundary, but this needs rigorous operationalization and testing.
-- **The Hard Problem:** The framework argues that embeddedness dissolves the explanatory gap, but this may reframe rather than resolve what philosophers mean by phenomenal consciousness.
-The claim requires engagement with existing positions.
+- **The Hard Problem:** The framework argues that embeddedness reframes the explanatory gap, but a functional account of self-modeling doesn’t obviously address what philosophers mean by phenomenal consciousness—why modeling *feels like something*.
-- **Replication:** Core empirical results (d = 11.95 for end-to-end compositionality) come from limited experimental contexts and need independent replication across tasks and architectures.
+- **Replication:** Core empirical results come from limited experimental contexts and need independent replication across tasks and architectures.

 -----